-SY62K [SOCI 6115] Quantitative Data Analysis in the Social Sciences social science research.
+SY62K [SOCI 6115] Quantitative Data Analysis in the Social Sciences

+This is the second part of a three-course sequence in research methods and statistics for MSc.
+Programmes.
+This course provides students who already have some experience of quantitative methods or statistics with a good working knowledge of commonly used statistical techniques in social science research.
 At the end of the course, students should be able to carry out effectively univariate and bivariate data analyses and have an appreciation of simple regression.
 This course is also expected to provide "hands on" training using Statistical Package for the Social Sciences (SPSS) software.
 Cross sectional data from existing datasets are utilized for analysis.